ATX-Solutions/live-photo-submissions/README.md

 The SSE implementation is quite simple.
 It randomnly selects an image from those 80 images.
 Once in a 10 events, it also sends an error response (`APIError` interface).

 There is also a function defined in the frontend repo `mockFetch` to mock a request to the `Core API`.
 Since the pexels API provided the `/photo/:id` endpoinnt I decided to use that one instead of a mocked endpoint in order save some time.
 The `mockFetch` function is used only for the endpoint `/photo/:id?w=VALUE`.

+# Deployment

+No application is fun without this part.
+Both the frontend and the SSE are deployed using heroku.

+# Final notes

+The brief mentioned something about the application being used "remote".
+My assumption was that the application will be used on mobile devices as well.
+The application is usable on mobile devices as well, but there is room for improvements.